While the Taurus GX4 has made a name for itself as an accessible, functional micro-compact pistol, how well does it stack against other handguns?

 The GX4 is a 9mm Luger, striker-fired micro-compact pistol from Taurus.
 It has a minuscule frame measuring only 5.8 inches, so you can easily slide it in your belt buckle, pocket, or purse.

-For the features, this single-action Taurus pistol comes with a 10+1 magazine capacity, visual-loaded chamber indicator, safety trigger, and striker block.
+For the features, this single-action Taurus pistol comes with a 10+1 magazine capacity (10 round option for the black model), visual-loaded chamber indicator, safety trigger, and striker block.
 You can add a magazine extension for an extra two rounds.

 Accuracy and Precision